Updated: Apr 12, 2022

 Leading Teams With a Long Term View

 I often sit with educators and engage dialogue about their daily work.
 I lead change and pedagogical thinking through the many conversations I am privileged to be invited into.
-But something that has caught my attention in recent times is the frequency that I notice educators and teachers taking a big breath.
+But something that has caught my attention in recent times is the frequency I notice educators and teachers taking a big breath.
 I’ve been pondering on this big breath and what it means?
-I’ve also been wondering why have I become attuned to this big breath and what is it trying to tell me?
+I’ve also been wondering why have I become attuned to this big breath and what is it trying to tell me.

 Earlier this year I ran a half marathon and I became aware of that big breath.